-But: What do you think of it? (opinion asked for) - I don't think much of it. (opinion assume power/control of a country or organization can also be used in the continuous: The new government is assuming power at once.
+But: What do you think of it? (opinion asked for) - I don't think much of it. (opinion given)

 8. Assume can be used in the continuous when it means "accept as a starting point": I'm assuming that you have time to do a lot of research.